Kanboard Documentation

 Plugin Schema Migrations

 Kanboard executes database migrations automatically for you.
-Migrations must be stored in a folder Schema and the filename must be the same as the database driver:
+Migrations must be stored in a folder named Schema, and the filename must match the database driver:

 Schema